xzzhang2/xzzhang2.github.io/pages/pubs.md

 12.	**Zhang, X**.
 (2009).
 The media coverage of “Green Dam” software incident in mainland China.
 Media Digest [Hong Kong: Radio Television Hong Kong], 2009(7), 4-5.
 Full text: http://rthk.hk/mediadigest/20090715_76_122313.html. [張昕之 (2009)。〈中國內地「綠壩」軟體風波始末：從官方到民眾—七大主角的網路媒介話語博弈〉。 香港電台《傳媒透視》，2009年第7期，頁4-5]

-### <a name="conferences"></a>3. peer-reviewed international major conference presentations
+### <a name="conferences"></a>3. *selected* peer-reviewed international major conference presentations

-1. Zhang, X. (2019).
+1. **Zhang, X.**, Guo, S., & Li, R. (2020, May).
+Robot journalists *currently* not needed: Exploring newsrooms’ practices of AI-powered initiatives with a mix-method approach.
+Paper to be presented at the 70th Annual Conference of the International Communication Association (**ICA**), Gold Coast, Australia, 21-25 May 2020.

+2. **Zhang, X.** (2020, May).
+Supply–demand versus social learning: Pathways from social media use to citizens’ demand for democracy.
+Paper to be presented at the 70th Annual Conference of the International Communication Association (**ICA**), Gold Coast, Australia, 21-25 May 2020.

+3. **Zhang, X.** & Li, W. (2020, May).
+From social media with news: Journalists’ social media use for sourcing and verification.
+Paper to be presented at the 70th Annual Conference of the International Communication Association (**ICA**), Gold Coast, Australia, 21-25 May 2020.

+4. Lin, W.-Y. & **Zhang, X.** (2020, May).
+Are social media a political movement equalizer?
+Survey evidences from two Asian polities.
+Paper to be presented at the 70th Annual Conference of the International Communication Association (**ICA**), Gold Coast, Australia, 21-25 May 2020.

+5. Lin, W.-Y., Oktavianus, J., & **Zhang, X.** (2020, May).
+Feeling politics?
+How communication mediates the effects of emotions on political participation.
+Paper to be presented at the 70th Annual Conference of the International Communication Association (**ICA**), Gold Coast, Australia, 21-25 May 2020.

+6. **Zhang, X.** (2019, May).
 Data, coders, and designers in the newsrooms: The adoption of data-driven journalism in Hong Kong’s local news organizations.
 Paper presented at the 69th Annual Conference of International Communication Association (**ICA**), Washington DC, USA, 24 - 28 May 2019.

-2. Ho, J. C. F. & Zhang, X. (2019).
+5. Ho, J. C. F. & **Zhang, X.** (2019, May).
 Marketing virtual reality games with text: A text mining analysis of game descriptions on *Steam*.
 Paper presented at the 69th Annual Conference of International Communication Association (**ICA**), Washington DC, USA, 24 - 28 May 2019.

-2. Zhang, X., Zhang, L., Zhang, M., Liu, Y., He, W., & Zhou, W. (2018).
+6. **Zhang, X.**, Zhang, L., Zhang, M., Liu, Y., He, W., & Zhou, W. (2018, May).
 Monkey King, Naruto, and Mickey Mouse: Mapping the co-consumption network of animation protagonists in mainland China.
 Paper presented at the 68th Annual Conference of International Communication Association (**ICA**), Prague, The Czech Republic, 24 - 28 May, 2018.

-2. Zhang, X. (2017) Visualization, technologies, or the public?
+7. **Zhang, X.** (2017, May) Visualization, technologies, or the public?
 A text mining analysis of the articulation of data-driven journalism in the Twittersphere.
 Paper presented at the 67th Annual Conference of International Communication Association (**ICA**), San Diego, USA, 25 – 29 May, 2017.

-4. Zhang, X. & Lin, W.-Y. (2017).
+4. **Zhang, X.** & Lin, W.-Y. (2017, May).
 Extending the Gamson hypothesis on social media use and elite-challenging political participation: A cross-polity study.
 Paper presented at the 67th Annual Conference of International Communication Association (**ICA**), San Diego, USA, 25 – 29 May, 2017.

-5. Zhang, X. (2016).
+5. **Zhang, X.** (2016, May).
 The effects of freedom restoration, message frames, and language variety on psychological reactance.
 Paper presented at the 66th Annual Conference of International Communication Association (**ICA**), Fukuoka, Japan, 9-13 June, 2016.

-6. Cui, L., & Zhang, X. (2016).
+6. Cui, L. & **Zhang, X.** (2016, May).
 What happened to those tomboys several years later?: Empowerment from Super Girls' Voice for girls in mainland China (2007-2015).
 Paper presented at the 66th Annual Conference of International Communication Association (**ICA**), Fukuoka, Japan, 9-13 June, 2016.

-7. Lin, W.-Y., Cao, B., & Zhang, X. (2016).
+7. Lin, W.-Y., Cao, B., & **Zhang, X.** (2016, May).
 To speak or not to speak: Predicting college students’ outspokenness in the pro-democracy movement in Hong Kong.
 Paper presented at the 66th Annual Conference of International Communication Association (**ICA**), Fukuoka, Japan, 9-13 June, 2016.

-8. Zhang, X., & Zhong, Z.-J. (2015).
+8. **Zhang, X.**, & Zhong, Z.-J. (2015, May).
 Mapping the boundary of media effects on environmental concerns: Evidence from 37 societies.
 Paper presented at the 65th Annual Conference of International Communication Association (**ICA**), San Juan, Puerto Rico, 21-25 May 2015.

-9. Lin, W.-Y., & Zhang, X. (2015).
+9. Lin, W.-Y., & **Zhang, X.** (2015, May).
 From spectators to participants: A study of affective intelligence, media uses, and political participation in Hong Kong.
 Paper presented at the 65th Annual Conference of International Communication Association (**ICA**), San Juan, Puerto Rico, 21-25 May 2015.

-10. Wang, C.-J., Chen, H.X., & Zhang, X. (2015) The landscape of information diffusion on Sina Weibo: Investigating the rich-club effect.
+10. Wang, C.-J., Chen, H.X., & **Zhang, X.** (2015, May) The landscape of information diffusion on Sina Weibo: Investigating the rich-club effect.
 Paper presented at the 65th Annual Conference of International Communication Association (**ICA**), San Juan, Puerto Rico, 21-25 May 2015.

-11. Zhang, X., & Lin, W.-Y. (2014) The cynics in action: Social networking sites use, political attitudes, and political participation in mainland China and Hong Kong.
+11. **Zhang, X.** & Lin, W.-Y. (2014, May) The cynics in action: Social networking sites use, political attitudes, and political participation in mainland China and Hong Kong.
 Paper presented at the 64th Annual Conference of International Communication Association (**ICA**).
 Seattle, Washington, the U.S., May 2014. [**Political Communication Division Travel Grant Awardee**]

-12. Zhang, X., & Lin, W.-Y. (2014) Bowling alone or together?
+12. **Zhang, X.**, & Lin, W.-Y. (2014, May) Bowling alone or together?
 Social media uses, organizational membership, and political participation.
 Paper presented at the **ICA** 2014 Pre-conference: New Media and Citizenship in Asia: Values, Digital Politics, and Civic Well-Being, Seattle, Washington, the U.S., May 2014. [**Division Travel Grant Awardee**]

-13. Zhong, Z.-J., & Zhang, X. (2014).
+13. Zhong, Z.-J., & **Zhang, X.** (2014, May).
 Media and psychological predictors of civic engagement: Uses of news, motivation, political efficacy, and relative deprivation.
 Paper presented at the 64th Annual Conference of International Communication Association (**ICA**).
 Seattle, Washington, the U.S., May 2014.

-14. Zhang, X., & Zhang, F. (2013).
+14. **Zhang, X.**, & Zhang, F. (2013, August).
 Powered by democracy? - A multilevel model of media uses and political participation across Asian countries.
 Paper presented at the Annual Conference of Association for Education in Journalism and Mass Communication (**AEJMC**), D.C., the U.S., Aug 8 – 11, 2013. [**McCombs & Shaw Best Paper Award, the Political Communication Interest Group**]

-15. Zhang, X., & Zhang, W. (2013).
-The willingness to fight for the People’s Republic of China?
-The individual determinants of political support in the post-colonial Hong Kong.
-Paper accepted to be presented at the 99th Annual Convention of National Communication Association (**NCA**).
-D.C., the U.S., Nov 21-24, 2013.

-16. Zhang, X. (2013).
+16. **Zhang, X.** (2013, June).
 The myth of “voting with dollars”: A cross-polity and multilevel analysis of political consumerism.
 Paper presented at the 63rd Annual Conference of International Communication Association (**ICA**).
 London, the U.K., June 17-21, 2013.

-17. Lin, W.-Y., Zhang, X., & Lee, F. L. F. (2013).
+17. Lin, W.-Y., **Zhang, X.**, & Lee, F. L. F. (2013, June).
 Making the world a distant place?
 How foreign TV news affects individual cynicism in post-colonial Hong Kong.
 Paper presented at the 63rd Annual Conference of International Communication Association (**ICA**).
 London, the U.K., June 17-21, 2013.

-18. Liu, N., & Zhang, X. (2012).
-Talking as communicators: Effects of group communication, government-citizen interaction, and perceived media importance on online political discussion.
-Paper presented at the 100th Annual Convention of Association for Education in Journalism and Mass Communication (**AEJMC**).
-Chicago, the U.S., Aug 9-12, 2012.

-19. Lin, F., & Zhang, X. (2012).
+19. Lin, F., & **Zhang, X.** (2012, May).
 Contextualizing inter-media influence: Diffusion of online news about three collective actions in China.
 Paper presented at the 62nd Annual Conference of International Communication Association (**ICA**).
 Phoenix, Arizona, the U.S., May 24-28, 2012.

-20. Lin, F., & Zhang, X. (2011).
+20. Lin, F., & **Zhang, X.** (2011, August).
 Bureaucratic nature of news websites and online activism in China.
 Paper presented at the 106th Convention of American Sociological Association (**ASA**).
 Las Vegas, the U.S., 13-16 August 2011.

-21. Lin, W.-Y., Zhang, X., Kim, Y.-C., & Jung, J.-Y. (2011).
-Religion on the line: Investigating communication and action through youths’ online religious participation.
-Paper presented at the 97th Annual Convention of National Communication Association (**NCA**).
-New Orleans, United States, Nov 17-19, 2011.

-22. Lin, W.-Y., & Zhang, X. (2011).
-Demystifying collective identities in Hong Kong and Taiwan: The effects of media and communication.
-Paper presented at the 97th Annual Convention of National Communication Association (**NCA**).
-New Orleans, the U.S., Nov 17-19, 2011.

-23. Zhang, X. (2011).
+23. **Zhang, X.** (2011, August).
 Twenty years of internet and civic engagement: A review beyond hypes and hopes.
 Paper presented at the Annual Convention of Association for Education in Journalism and Mass Communication (**AEJMC**).
 St. Louis, the U.S., 9-13 August 2011.

 --